|Update:||Salomon Speedcross Vario 2|

 - The shoe also features an impressive upper construction that delivers maximum breathability that works perfectly on any trail condition.
 In addition to the anti-debris mesh coverage, the tongue also keeps the debris from entering the shoe.

 - Unlike most of the Salomon shoes, the Speedcross Vario is no longer seamless and it does not have the brand’s notable quick-lacing system.

 The Speedcross Vario has a standard running shoe size.
 Runners who are looking for a rough trail running shoe with enough breathing room in the forefoot, snug heel and midfoot, will really enjoy this shoe.
 It is available in standard widths.

-The shoe uses the Salomon’s Contragrip outsole that is engineered to deliver unmatched traction on different surfaces.
+Similar to the well known Salomon Sense Ride 2, the shoe uses the Salomon’s Contragrip outsole that is engineered to deliver unmatched traction on different surfaces.
 It has multi-directional gripping lugs that give runners great stability on both hard and soft surfaces.
 Uphill climbs and downhill plunges would be much easier with this outsole feature.

 The upper of the Salomon Speedcross Vario features an anti-debris mesh that provides protection against small stones.
 This mesh cover remains breathable while efficiently keeping debris out from the shoe.
 This works hand-in-hand with tongue that also has an anti-debris attribute.

 With the brand’s SensiFit Technology, the shoe provides a precise and secure fit by cradling the foot efficiently.